1jour1vin

 Wine rated (2021 guide) 94/100

-In the Pure cuvée, the house style is expressed freely, with a beautiful liveliness, but without compromising on complexity.
-It plays on irresistible citrus notes.
+In the Pure cuvée, the house style is expressed freely, characterized by a lovely liveliness without sacrificing complexity.
+It features irresistible citrus notes.

 About the estate: